Average Reward Reinforcement Learning for Omega-Regular and Mean-Payoff Objectives: Specifications Suitable for Continual Learning

-The ``only-if'' part of Lemma~\ref{th:al-containment} does not apply to nondeterministic automata---witness the two-state automaton for the absolute liveness specification $\eventually\always a$, in which the language of the accepting state is the language of $\always a$.
-We have a similar result for stable specifications. \begin{lemma} Let $\mathcal{A}$ be an $\omega$-automaton with initial state $s_0$. $\mathcal{A}$ accepts a stable specification if, and only if, the language accepted from any reachable state $s$ of $\mathcal{A}$ is contained in the language accepted from $s_0$. \end{lemma} \begin{proof} Suppose $\mathcal{A}$ accepts a stable specification.
-Let $w$ be a word accepted from $s$ and $u$ be a word that takes the automaton from $s_0$ to $s$.
-Then $uw$ is accepted from $s_0$.
-This means that the suffix $w$ of $uw$ is accepted from $s_0$ because $\mathcal{A}$ accepts a stable specification.
-Now suppose that the language accepted from any reachable state of $\mathcal{A}$ is contained in the language accepted from $s_0$.
-If $u$ takes $\mathcal{A}$ from $s_0$ to $s$ on some accepting run of $uw$, then $w$ is accepted from $s$, which means that $w$ is accepted from $s_0$.
-Therefore, $\mathcal{A}$ accepts a stable specification. \end{proof} Note that Lemma~\ref{th:st-containment} does not require determinism.
+\begin{lemma} Let $\mathcal{A}$ be a B\"uchi automaton with initial state $s_0$.
+The automaton $\mathcal{A}$ accepts a stable specification if and only if, for every reachable state $s$ of $\mathcal{A}$, the language accepted from $s$ is contained in the language accepted from $s_0$. \end{lemma} \begin{proof} Let $u$ be a word that takes the automaton $\mathcal{A}$ from the initial state $s_0$ to a reachable state $s$, and let $w$ be a word accepted from $s$.
+Suppose first that $\mathcal{A}$ accepts a stable specification.
+Then the concatenated word $uw$ is accepted from $s_0$.
+Since stable specifications are closed under taking suffixes, it follows that the suffix $w$ of $uw$ is also accepted from $s_0$.
+Conversely, suppose that for every reachable state $s$ of $\mathcal{A}$, the language accepted from $s$ is contained in the language accepted from $s_0$.
+Let $u$ take $\mathcal{A}$ from $s_0$ to $s$ along an accepting run of $uw$.
+Since $w$ is accepted from $s$, the assumption implies that $w$ is accepted from $s_0$.
+Hence, $uw$ is accepted from $s_0$, and therefore $\mathcal{A}$ accepts a stable specification. \end{proof} Note that Lemma~\ref{th:st-containment} does not require determinism.
 Combined with Lemma~\ref{th:al-containment}, it proves that a deterministic automaton accepts a fairness specification if, and only if, all its states are language-equivalent.
 This implies that a fairness specification accepted by a deterministic (B\"uchi) automaton is accepted by a strongly connected deterministic (B\"uchi) automaton.
 Any reachable sink SCC of a deterministic automaton for a fairness specification is, in itself, an automaton for the specification.
-The above lemmas show that checking whether a specification is stable or an absolute liveness specification is reducible to checking language containment for deterministic $\omega$-automata.
+The above lemmas show that checking whether a specification is stable or an absolute liveness specification is reducible to checking language containment for deterministic B\"uchi automata.
 To solve Problem~\ref{prob}, we make the following assumption.

-\begin{assumption} Given an MDP $\Mm$ and $\omega$-automaton $\Aa$, we assume that: 1) $\Mm$ is communicating; 2) $\Aa$ is a GFM automaton; and 3) $\Aa$ accepts an absolute liveness specification. \end{assumption}
+\begin{assumption} Given an MDP $\Mm$ and B\"uchi automaton $\Aa$, we assume that: 1) $\Mm$ is communicating; 2) $\Aa$ is a GFM automaton; and 3) $\Aa$ accepts an absolute liveness specification. \end{assumption}

 We also study relaxing the communicating assumption on $\Mm$ to weakly communicating, which requires strengthening the specification to fairness in order to retain correctness and convergence guarantees.